 "The language barrier sort of complicates things.

-“The whole trip over there was complications since nobody spoke English and I didn’t speak Japanese.
-But funnily enough, the wrestlers could call things in Japanese, or they could call them in English — like ‘dropkick’ and ‘clothesline.’
-They knew the English terminology for most of the moves they do.
+"The whole trip over there was complications since nobody spoke English and I didn’t speak Japanese.
+But funnily enough, the wrestlers could call things in Japanese or call them in English — like ‘dropkick’ and ‘clothesline.’
+They knew the English terminology for most of their moves.
 So it was pretty easy to communicate with them.

 "But the crowd in Japan was very difficult.